daattali/beautiful-jekyll/_posts/2020-01-04-how-to-learn-english.md

 tags: [english]
 ---

-From 3 month ago, I started to new job.
-I need to improve english (especially speaking) because new company consist of colleagues speaking english.
+3 months ago, I started a new job.
+I need to improve my English (especially speaking) because the new company consists of colleagues speaking English.

-Unlike before, There are a lot of contents to help study english.
-I Know there is a best way, but I thought there would be a way to learn English that suits me.
-So I tried various way to learn English such as shadowing, listening to english article, watching disney with english subtitle.
+Unlike before, There are a lot of contents to help learn English.
+I know there is a best way, but I thought there would be a way to learn English that suits me.
+So I tried various ways to learn English such as shadowing script, listening to English article and watching Disney with English subtitles.

-All of way are good, but I missed which skill is my main prioority.
-I have many oppotunity to explain something to my colleagues, so I should focus speaking thant othter skills.
-As result of I've figured out, I found the way suits me.
-It's not special way.

-Just memorize words and catch the 뉘앙쓰, and then make my own sentence multiple times.
-It more effective way than just memorizing.
+All of the ways have their advantages.
+But I didn't feel improving my English while I was trying.
+I thought that I need to determine which skill is my main priority.
+I have to explain something to my colleagues in the office, so I should focus on improving speaking than other skills.
+As a result of I've figured out, I found a way to suit me.
+It's not a special thing.
+Here it is.
+Memorize words and catch the Nuance of it as reading various sentences containing those words.
+And then make my own sentence multiple times.
+From my perspective, It a more effective way than just memorizing.